hl7ch/ig-release/readme.md

 4. Verify (in the browser) that package-list.json is updated with the latest published version (might be that the latest version is in www/[ch-xyz]):
 http://fhir.ch/ig/[ch-xyz]/package-list.json

+(If not, update the file on the server.)

 5. Build your IG local (for some checks).

 6. Verify also that the current version of the implementation guide is working in the CI build: